 Where should you stay in Bruges?

 For first-timers, we recommend staying in the historic city centre.
-Yes, it’s a bit pricier, but the convenience is worth it.
-You’ll be steps away from the main attractions and can easily pop back to your hotel for a midday rest (trust us, you’ll appreciate this after a morning of sightseeing).
+It’s a bit pricier, but the convenience is worth it.
+You’ll be steps away from the main attractions and can easily pop back to your hotel for a midday rest (you’ll appreciate this after a morning of sightseeing).

 If you’re on a budget or prefer a quieter atmosphere, consider staying just outside the centre in areas like Sint-Gillis or Sint-Andries.
 These neighbourhoods are still within walking distance of the main sights but offer a more local vibe.